-As the Conservation Science and Policy Analyst, Meg assists with the analysis of scientific research and policy implementation to find new and creative solutions for wildlife conservation, including leading and collaborating on original research, developing new tools for conservation that use cutting-edge technologies, and imagining the next generation of policies.
+As the previous Conservation Science and Policy Analyst, Meg assisted with the analysis of scientific research and policy implementation to find new and creative solutions for wildlife conservation, including leading and collaborating on original research, developing new tools for conservation that used cutting-edge technologies, and imagining the next generation of policies.

 Before she was hired as staff, Meg served as a 2015 Summer Innovation Intern.
 During her internship she conducted a comparative analysis of ESA consultations on sea turtles by federal agencies.
 She wrote up her work as a scientific paper entitled “Same law, different results: comparative analysis of Endangered Species Act consultations by two federal agencies”, which is posted on bioRxiv and undergoing peer-review for publication in a journal.

 MS in Conservation Biology and Sustainable Development, 2016

 University of Maryland